Csjg2002/Kart-Mania/README.md

 <h2>Description</h2>
 <p>
-Kart Mania is a multiplayer kart racing game I created in Unity using the Mirror networking API as a way to introduce myself to networked games programming.
+Kart Mania is a multiplayer kart racing game I developed in Unity as a way to introduce myself to networked games programming.
+Utilizing the Mirror networking API, this project allowed me to dive into the complexities of multiplayer game design, creating an engaging online lan racing experience with smooth real-time interactions.
 <br />

 <h2>In-game Clips:</h2>